vectordotdev/vector/website/content/en/highlights/2020-12-01-0-11-upgrade-guide.md

 ### Deprecation: The `prometheus` sink has been renamed to `prometheus_exporter` {#first}

 The `prometheus` sink has been renamed to `prometheus_exporter` since 0.11 introduced a new `prometheus_remote_write` sink.
-This renaming distringuishes between the two.
+This renaming distinguishes between the two.
 Upgrading is easy:

 ```diff title="vector.toml"